- What is prenatal diagnosis?

 Additionally, the diagnosis can tell the doctors whether they should prepare to administer special care to the infant right after birth.
 It can also allow parents to prepare physically, emotionally and/or financially for the chance that their child will have specific medical needs.
 Some parents may choose to terminate the pregnancy if the information discovered during prenatal testing suggests that the fetus will not develop into a healthy baby, would not survive long outside the womb or would have an extremely poor quality of life.

 Prenatal diagnostic tests

 Amniocentesis is an invasive prenatal diagnostic test in which a long, thin needle is passed through the mother’s abdomen (belly) and uterus into the amniotic sac to extract amniotic fluid.
 The fetal cells in the amniotic fluid are analyzed for irregularities in chromosomes and biochemicals.
-This test is usually performed in the second trimester at between 14-20 weeks of pregnancy, or as early as amniotic fluid levels will permit testing.
+This test is usually performed in the second trimester at between 14 and 20 weeks of pregnancy or as early as amniotic fluid levels will permit testing.

 Amniocentesis can also be used to test for:

-- Rhesus factor: This is a very important blood factor which can cause problems when the baby’s Rh factor is different to that of the pregnant person.
-This can cause Rh sensitization if blood passes between the developing fetus and the mother.
+- Rhesus (Rh) factor: This is a very important blood factor that can cause problems when the baby’s Rh factor is different to that of the pregnant person.
+This can cause Rh sensitization, an immune system response that attacks the red blood cells of the fetus, if blood passes between the developing fetus and the mother.

 - Fetal lung development (by the third trimester)

-Amniocentesis can detect chromosomal disorders such as Down syndrome; genetic disorders such as cystic fibrosis; and neural tube defects such as spina bifida.
-It is not used to detect structural birth defects.
+Amniocentesis is not used to detect structural birth defects.
 Due to its ability to also determine a baby’s gender, amniocentesis is subject to legal restrictions in some countries.